apparena/apparena-widget-generator/generators/app/templates/README.md

 ## Log to Big-Data Cluster
 1. Connect your Redux-Container to `src/actions/log` Actions.
 2. Call one of the Actions (track, identify, ...)
-3. All actions will be saved in Log-Reducer
+3. All actions will be saved in Log-Reducer (View them in Chrome Dev Tools Redux Store)

 Example:
 ```